Posted on: January 28, 2022

 Pollen may not be a factor for winter allergy sufferers, but there are a lot of other triggers.
 The following are some of the top triggers in Charlotte, NC for winter allergies.

 - Pet Dander may cause worse allergies in winter than in summer as your pets most likely spend more time indoors than during other seasons.
-This means you or your child’s exposure to pet dander is heightened which, in turn, leads to worsening symptoms.
+This means you or your child’s exposure to pet dander is heightened which, in turn, leads to worsening symptoms like rhinitis.

 - Damp Wood is a great attraction to mold spores.
 Cut wood that you keep outdoors quickly becomes damp and becomes a perfect environment for mold spores to collect in.
 Bringing the wood indoors, even briefly before burning, is a sure way to bring indoors a classic winter allergy trigger.